 I have empathy for the old me, but I can’t blame a single person who rejected her.
 She was a mess – a bad friend, self-absorbed, and clingy.

 She had no identity that could not be shaped or moved by an outside person, nothing that belonged to her exclusively that she would not willingly give away for the possibility of being with someone.

 Frankly, I’m glad she’s gone.

-Sobriety means I get to finally be who I could’ve been had I not decided to self-medicate my depression and neediness for love with alcohol.
+Sobriety means I get to finally be who I could’ve been had I not decided to self-medicate my depression and neediness with alcohol.
 Falling in love with myself has been the most incredible experience of my life next to becoming a mother.

 And it’s the reason my life’s work is currently helping people who’ve been where I’ve been, get through it.

 So with that, I want to share with you some things I noticed I stopped doing when I quit drinking that has drastically improved the quality of my life and relationships.

 When you hate yourself, it’s easy to hate on other people, and that’s exactly what I did.

 Even though I was a total mess, I was more than willing to pick people apart behind their backs.
 I’m witty, so a lot of my gossip would be shrouded in humor, but we all knew what it was.